The following training materials and other resources may serve to facilitate and encourage research by students, faculty and staff.

 - PsychData is also a hosted survey service.
 A bit more pricey, but it is specifically aimed at accommodating psychologists and social scientists.

 - SPSS is the Statistical Package for the Social Sciences, currently sold through IBM.
+(Note: SPSS is available to students in select Gallaudet University computer labs)

 - Survey Monkey is a popular hosted survey company.